garcias/build-gamess/README.md

 GAMESS is available to the public with an *academic* license, not an open-source one.
 *It cannot be distributed publicly.*
-For the scripts to work, you must first [request the source code](http://www.msg.ameslab.gov/gamess/License_Agreement.html) from [Mark Gordon's Quantum Theory Group](http://www.msg.chem.iastate.edu), and add it to your copy of this repository.
+For the scripts to work, you must first [request the source code](http://www.msg.ameslab.gov/gamess/License_Agreement.html) from [Mark Gordon's Quantum Theory Group](http://www.msg.chem.iastate.edu), and add it to your local copy of this repository.

 ## Why use VMs?